darahea/joule_extensibility/README.md

 > A more complex example for the flight search can be found in a dedicated [branch](https://github.tools.sap/DAS-Samples/joule-functions-example/tree/fb_flight_search).

-## HandsOn Joule Functions Tutorials
+## Joule Functions Tutorials

+You can choose between three different hands on tutorials:

 * [Hello World - Basic setup and defining a very simple hello world capability](helloworld/index.md)
 * [Weather - A joule function calling an external API](weather/index.md)